coinpride/CryptoList/README.md

 * [Altcoins Racing](https://altcoins.racing/) - Altcoins Racing shows the price change winners and losers.
 * [CoinMarketcap](https://coinmarketcap.com/) - Old and cool.
 All coins prices, graphs, market caps.
 API, widgets, tools.
 Used by 90M monthly users.
 * [Coincap](http://coincap.io/) - CoinCap tracks market data for hundreds of cryptocurrencies in real-time.
 They also have very useful mobile app.
+* [Coincall](http://coincall.io/) - Monitor market data and follow coins that interest you.
+Track your portfolio with a simple and easy to use interface.
 * [Cryptowatch](https://cryptowat.ch) - Live price charts and market data for Bitcoin, Ethereum, and more.
 Many exchanges, flexible settings and cool API.
 * [Bfxdata](https://www.bfxdata.com/) - Charts and Stats for Bitfinex market data and margin funding.
 * [Bitcoinwisdom](https://bitcoinwisdom.com) - Live Bitcoin/Litecoin charts with EMA, MACD and other indicators.
 Support many exchanges (Bitfinex, Bitstamp, Coinbase, Bittrex, Poloniex etc).